-Bwindi impenetrable National park is composed of 331 square kilometer both Montane and lowland forest, the park is accessible on foot because it’s a forest.
-Bwindi impenetrable national park is a world heritage site.
+Bwindi Forest National park is composed of 331 square kilometer both Montane and lowland forest, the park is accessible on foot because it’s a forest.
+Bwindi Forest national park is a world heritage site.

 ‘Bwindi’ is derived from a “Runyakitara” word which means ‘Impenetrable.
 This word originates from the Bamboo large forest hardwoods.
 The Bamboo which is thick and covered with ferns, vines giving it a reason to be accessed on foot, it’s also known as a “place of darkens” because of its dark color.